 - Faculty position at the SCORE Clinic in Washington, D.C.

-- Concussion management for NHL Washington Capitals (while at CNMC), ECHL Gwinnett Gladiators (while at GMC), WPS Washington Freedom, and MLS Atlanta United and D.C.
-United, in addition to working with private and public high schools in Georgia, Virginia and Maryland
+- Concussion management for NHL Washington Capitals (while at CNMC), ECHL Gwinnett Gladiators (while at GMC), WPS Washington Freedom, MLS Atlanta United and D.C.
+United, and AHL Iowa Wild, in addition to working with private and public high schools in Georgia, Virginia and Maryland and Iowa

 - Founding Member of the Sports Neuropsychology Society